bashiribndawud/samuria-king/readme.md

 created a responsive page for samuria
-Footer added to index page
+Footer added to index page issue fixed